-As shown in equation (14), the performance index is the weighted sum of the Root Mean Square (RMS) of the body vertical accelerations, dynamic tire loads and the suspension deflections.
-All the performance index components are normalized with the passive suspension performance and weighted by the weighting parameters $q{1..6}$ to emphasize the importance of each component [12].
+As shown in equation (14), the performance index is the weighted sum of the Root Mean Square (RMS) the dynamic tire loads, body vertical accelerations and the suspension deflections.
+Moreover, the performance index components have been normalized regards to passive suspension and have been weighted by $(q{1.6})$ the weighting parameters in order to confirm the importance of all component [12].